-- "Control" the possession and exercise of legal authority and power to manage the assets, goodwill, and daily operations of a business and the active and continuous expertise of appropriate managerial authority and power in determining the policies and directing the operations of the business. - "Councillor" means a member of a municipal council. - "Equitable" means equitable as envisaged by the Framework for SCM Paragraphs; - "Evaluation Committee" refers to evaluation committees as appointed by the accounting officer.
-The evaluation committees are responsible for assessing bids with a view to submitting a recommendation (evaluation report) to the Adjudication Committee for the award of the contract to the preferred bidder; - "Fair" means fair as envisaged by the Framework for SCM Paragraphs; - "Final award" means the final decision on which bid or quote to accept and conclude a contract; - "Formal written price quotation" means a written offer made on the prescribed forms by a supplier or service provider in response to a request from the Municipality and in compliance with the prescribed thresholds in this policy, the price should be fixed, considering price fluctuations where applicable; - "Functionality" means the ability of a tenderer to provide goods or services in accordance with specifications as set out in the tender documents; - "Goods & Services" refers to all items, supplies, materials, and general support services, except consulting services and infrastructure projects, which may be needed in the transaction of the EMLM's business or the pursuit of any municipal undertaking, project, or activity; - "Head of Department" means manager referred to in section 78 of MFMA; - "Highest acceptable tender" means a tender that complies with all specifications and conditions of tender and that has the highest price compared to other tenders; - "HDI" "Historically Disadvantaged Individual (HDI)" means a South African Citizen (1) who, due to the apartheid policy that had been in place, had no franchise in national elections prior to the introduction of the Constitution of the Republic of South Africa, 1983 (Act No 110 of 1983) or the Constitution of the Republic of South Africa, 1993 (Act No 200 of 1993) ("the Interim Constitution"); and/or (2) Who is a female; and /or (3) Who has a disability; Provided that a person who obtained South African citizenship on or after the coming to effect of the Interim Constitution, is deemed not to be an HDI;

-"Informal price quotation" - means a written offer made by a person, business, or enterprise in response to a request from the Municipality;

-"Infrastructure" - projects include construction, improvement, rehabilitation, demolition, repair, restoration, or maintenance of buildings and engineering works included in the provision of municipal services and other related construction projects of the EMLM as envisaged in the Construction Industry Development Board Act 38 0f 2000.
-For the purpose of, and throughout this policy, the term "infrastructure" shall have the same meaning as and shall be used interchangeably with "Building or Engineering Works and Construction or Maintenance Projects";
+- "Final award" means the final decision on which bid or quote to accept and conclude a contract. - "Formal written price quotation" means a written offer made on the prescribed forms by a supplier or service provider in response to a request from the Municipality and in compliance with the prescribed thresholds in this policy, the price should be fixed, considering price fluctuations where applicable. - "Functionality" means the ability of a tenderer to provide goods or services according to specifications as set out in the tender documents. - "Goods & Services" refers to all items, supplies, materials, and general support services, except consulting services and infrastructure projects, which may be needed in the transaction of the EMLM's business or the pursuit of any municipal undertaking, project, or activity; - "Head of Department" means the manager referred to in section 78 of the MFMA; - "Highest acceptable tender" means a tender that complies with all specifications and conditions of the tender and that has the highest price compared to other tenders. - "HDI" "Historically Disadvantaged Individual (HDI)" means a South African Citizen (1) who, due to the apartheid policy that had been in place, had no franchise in national elections before the introduction of the Constitution of the Republic of South Africa, 1983 (Act No 110 of 1983) or the Constitution of the Republic of South Africa, 1993 (Act No 200 of 1993) ("the Interim Constitution"); and/or (2) Who is a female; and /or (3) Who has a disability; Provided that a person who obtained South African citizenship on or after the coming to effect of the Interim Constitution, is deemed not to be an HDI; - "Informal price quotation" means a written offer made by a person, business, or enterprise in response to a request from the Municipality; - "Infrastructure" projects include construction, improvement, rehabilitation, demolition, repair, restoration, or maintenance of buildings and engineering works included in the provision of municipal services and other related construction projects of the EMLM as envisaged in the Construction Industry Development Board Act 38 of 2000.
+For and throughout this policy, the term "infrastructure" shall have the same meaning as and shall be used interchangeably with "Building or Engineering Works and Construction or Maintenance Projects";